 The Business Model Canvas is one of the tools I use with all my clients, without exception.
-It visualises your idea as a business.
+It visualizes your idea as a business.
 It is straightforward to use once you understand the concept.
-It allows pivoting, playing through different scenarios and shows you in one picture the expected result.
+It allows pivoting, playing through different scenarios, and shows you in one picture the expected result.

 The tool itself is meant to be used as a massive poster with sticky notes, but some smart people came up with ideas and created several apps to play with on the go.
 These online versions are convenient if you work in a team at different locations and for me, as a business coach were, my clients are all over the world.